-13.07 As noted by the same source, "Acknowledging guilt was a precondition for receiving certain prison privileges, including the ability to purchase outside food, make telephone calls, and receive family visits.
-Prison officials often denied privileges to those, including political prisoners, who refused to acknowledge guilt or obey other prison rules."
-Also noted, "Sexual and physical abuse and extortion were reported in some detention centers...
-Forced labor in prisons and reeducation-through-labor camps was common.
-Juveniles were required by law to be held separately from adults, unless facilities were insufficient.
-In practice, children sometimes were detained without their parents, held with adults, and required to work."
-[2e] (Section 1c)

-13.08 As reported by AI in their 2005 Report on China, covering events from January to December 2004:
+- 12.05 As noted by the same source, "Acknowledging guilt was a precondition for receiving certain prison privileges, including the ability to purchase outside food, make telephone calls, and receive family visits.
+Prison officials often denied privileges to those, including political prisoners, who refused to acknowledge guilt."
+The report stated further that "The law requires juveniles to be held separately from adults, unless facilities are insufficient.
+In practice, children sometimes were held with adult prisoners and required to work."
+Also noted was that "Sexual and physical abuse and extortion were reported in some detention centers."
+[2e] (Section 1c) - 12.06 As reported by Amnesty International (AI) in its 2005 Report on China, covering events from January to December 2004:

 "Torture and ill-treatment continued to be reported in a wide variety of state institutions despite the introduction of several new regulations aimed at curbing the practice.
 Common methods included kicking, beating, electric shocks, suspension by the arms, shackling in painful positions, and sleep and food deprivation.
 Political interference in the rule of law, restricted access to the outside world for detainees, and a failure to establish effective mechanisms for complaint and investigation continued to be key factors allowing the practice to flourish."
-[6q]
+[6i]